-All campers and attendees are required to submit proof of a negative COVID-19 test result via PCR or NAAT testing or rapid antigen testing done by a testing facility within 72 hours prior to arriving at TAF.
+All campers and attendees are required to submit proof of a negative COVID-19 test result via PCR or NAAT testing within 72 hours prior to arriving at TAF.

 TAFers may choose to bring appropriate reusable masks for their personal use.

-- All TAFers will be given a supply of disposable masks for their use throughout the week of TAF.
+- TAF will have a limited supply of disposable masks for TAFers’ use throughout the week of TAF.

 - If a TAFer brings their own reusable mask, they will be responsible for maintaining their own masks.

-Manchester University is back to full capacity.
+Manchester University is hosting conferences at full capacity, and TAF will be the sole conference on site.
 TAF programming may still include social distancing measures for large-scale gatherings such as camp-wide programming.

 Small Groups and Program Capacity

-The Small Group structure will be used throughout the week, as cohorts (aka pods) have been shown to reduce risks of transmission.
-All programs will implement a camper capacity limit, to continue to ensure standards of safety and quality programming.
+The Small Group structure will be used throughout the week, as cohorts (aka pods) have been shown to reduce risks of transmission and allow us to be able to conduct contact tracing, if necessary.
+All programs will implement a camper capacity limit, to ensure standards of safety and quality programming.

 - No more than 10 campers and 2 staff in a Small Group, with final camper-to-staff ratios depending on program capacity and attendance numbers.